cepdnaclk/e20-3yp-SkyT/README.md

 - No data from soil sensor: Check RS-485 wiring and ensure correct baud rate (typically 4800)
 - DHT11 readings not appearing: Verify DHT11 wiring and library installation
 - BLE not advertising: Check that BLE is properly initialized in setup()
-- Data decoding issues: Use the debug version of the decoder to inspect raw bytes